 Using the Datacolor Spyder 5 Elite, we are able to consistently test the colour gamut, accuracy and uniformity, brightness levels and uniformity and contrast ratios.

 When testing the accuracy of the colours, Delta-E is the overall score.
-With an average of 2.23 when uncalibrated, the monitor is set up pretty well from factory.
-Once calibrated, the results drop to 1.22, that is seriously impressive, but I was expecting under 1 from this IPS panel.
+With an average of 2.14 when uncalibrated, the monitor is set up pretty well from factory.
+Once calibrated, the results drop to 1.21, that is seriously impressive and almost matches the scores I’ve seen from professional grade IPS panels.

-Brightness is generally ignored to an extent, the brighter the better for image editing, but poor for movies and gaming as you have to turn the settings down to give the best experience.
+Brightness is generally ignored to an extent, the brighter the screen can get the better for image editing, but poor for movies and gaming as you have to turn the settings down to give the best experience.
 The differences between uncalibrated and calibrated is very slim, but the calibrated version just edges the win.
-It just goes to show that some companies can send out a very good display from factory.
+It just goes to show that some companies can send out a very good display from the factory.

 Much like colour uniformity, brightness is ideal when it is the same across the entire screen.
-Again, as with Colour Uniformity, the differences are small but noticeable to the naked eye in the right lighting conditions.
+Again, as with Colour Uniformity, the differences are so small that you wouldn’t be able to pick them out with the naked eye.